The BA (Hons) Top-up Degree includes five exciting modules designed to develop your skills and understanding to a professional standard.

-This top-up degree follows a modular structure and develops your learning and skills.
-At the heart of this course is a series of projects designed to develop your research skills and help you appreciate media make-up and related areas of visual culture.
-Students are encouraged to specialise in a particular make-up discipline and develop their skills in that area.
+Using advanced techniques and processes you will develop your own professional identity and dynamic portfolio underpinned by an appreciation of media make-up culture and theory.
+Students have the opportunity to specialise in a particular make-up discipline and develop their skills in that area.
 As a result, you can expect to graduate from the course with a strong portfolio in your chosen field.

 For more information about regulations and policies relevant to studying with the Open University please visit our Wider Information Set page.